 Issue 5 of global standard offered three audit options; a full announced audit, full unannounced audit, and split unannounced audit.
 The latter of these options divided the audit requirements into two separate audits, the first one unannounced and the second one announced.

 In reality, the full unannounced audit option is generally the preferred because it gives extra confidence to specifiers and so Issue 6 has removed the split unannounced audit option (in line with Issue 8 of the Food Safety Standard).
 Unannounced audits remain optional.

 Time to act

 Issue 6 has now been published and it is a welcome step forward in the evolution of safety, quality and operational criteria throughout the packaging production chain.
-However, these new auditing requirements will of course require some changes.
-Audits and certification to Issue 6 will start in February 2020 so organisations must act now to make sure they are fully prepared.
+However, these new auditing requirements will, of course, require some changes.
+Audits and certification to Issue 6 will start in February 2020 so organizations must act now to make sure they are fully prepared.